Minimal Bare Metal Deployment

 Stopping Infinite Scale

-If a service is being terminated with its PID, the signal SIGTERM (-15) is used.
+To properly stop Infinite Scale, the signal SIGTERM (15) is used.
 Note that SIGTERM politely asks a process to terminate.
 It will terminate gracefully, cleaning up all resources (files, sockets, child processes, etc.), deleting temporary files and so on.
-Do not use SIGKILL (-9) as this will initiate a dirty shutdown.
+Do not use SIGKILL (9) as this will initiate a dirty shutdown.

-Depending on the user you started ocis with and which user you are currently logged in as, you may need to use sudo for the kill command for proper permissions.
+The following command stops the runtime with all its services plus any extra started services which are not part of the runtime and have been started manually.
+Depending on the user you started ocis with and which user you are currently logged in as, you may need to use sudo for the killall command for proper permissions.